 - Lay ribs on cutting board and spread rub on the top and bottom getting as thick of a coat on as possible. (can cut rack in half if desired to layer in smoker, that is what we do)

-- Use temp. probe if desired to reach 145 min. degrees internally, or check after about 5 hours to check.
-Depending on size of ribs ours usually take 6 hours to look as the picture does with rub caramelizing and meat is pulling away from the bone which means they’re done and they will be tender.
+- Use temp. probe if desired to reach 160 minimum degrees internally, or check after about 4 hours to check.
+Depending on size of ribs they may take up to 6 hours to look as the picture does with rub caramelizing.
+Done when meat is pulling away from the bone which means they're done and they will be tender.

 Video